Nimos/dscantool/README.md

 # Nimos' Intel Tool

 Nimos' Intel Tool is a web application that parses DScans and local scans from the game Eve Online.
+I made it because my previous favorite Intel Tool dscan.me shut down and I wanted another one with a dark theme.

 ## Installation